 D. Make it easy for your audience to share your email by including social sharing links and/or ‘Forward to a Friend’ options.
 Encourage the viral affect.

 E. Add a line about ‘Why your recipients are receiving this email?’ to decrease chances of SPAM complains.

-A. If the images you are using, turns off after landing in to the client’s inbox your message will not be conveyed.
-Design your email keeping in mind that the message is conveyed without relying on images to load.
+A. If the images turns off after landing into the client’s inbox, your message may not be conveyed.
+Design your email such that the message is conveyed without relying on images to load.

 B. When creating HTML emails, include a plain text version that is easy to read and structured for quick scanning.